 I learned to knit with both hands finally, and though it was awkward in the beginning, it was loads of fun once I got going and I made a second Opus that I'll talk about later.
+I also made a Lotus Hat that Alexa loves out of Eco Alpaca, and she wears it often, so it has been one of my most rewarding knits this fall.

 I finally made something out of some Plymouth Baby Alpaca Grande that used to be a hat that was too large for my head.
 I knit it from the top down in a broken rib pattern and liked the way it looked on the wrong side best.
 This one went to my nephew Christopher for Christmas.